rebkwok/django-notices/README.md

 {% NoticesModal %}
 ```

 The modal will be shown.
-Once it has been dismissed it won't be shown again unless the notice version changes (see below) or the `notice_seen` cookie is deleted.
+Once it has been dismissed it won't be shown again unless the notice version changes (see below), the `notice_seen` cookie is deleted, or the notice timeout is reached.

 ## Setting/updating the notice

 ### via models and django admin
 Add a `Notice` instance in the django admin.

-Notices have `title`, `content`, `version` and optional `expires_at` fields.
+Notices have `title`, `content`, `version` and optional `timeout_seconds` and `expires_at` fields.

 Version can be any positive number; it defaults to incrementing the last version number.
 Set the `expires_at` datetime to avoid showing this notice after the specified date, even if the user has never seen/dismissed it.

+Set the `timeout_seconds` to set a cookie timeout; this means the notice will be reshown.

 To show a new notice, add another Notice instance with an incremented version number.